-I show that two key predictions of the model are consistent with the empirical relations found in the data.
-In particular, I construct a measure of survival-fertility which considers only children above the age of ten and thus guarantees that these would have a very high chance of surviving to the age of marriage - as these are the individuals that concerns the theory.
-I show that, ceteris paribus, states with lower levels of survival-fertility tended to reform earlier.
-Since survival-fertility is an endogenous variable, I also instrument it with child mortality.
-Ceteris paribus, states with higher child mortality tended to have lower levels of survival-fertility.
-The results are robust to the use of this instrument.
-In addition, as implied by the theory, I find that states with a legal system that was relatively more favorable to women (those with a system of community law which decrees that property acquired during marriage and the profits derived from it are jointly owned by both spouses) tended to reform their property laws later.
-The effect of per-capita wealth, on the other hand, is almost always insignificant and close to zero.6 All the results are robust to year and state (or regional) fixed effects.
+I find that two key predictions of the model are consistent with the data.
+I show that, ceteris paribus, states with higher "survival-fertility" tended to reform later.5 Since fertility is an endogenous variable, I also proxy it with child mortality as this allows one to rule out some alternative channels of transmission.
+The results are robust to the use of this proxy.
+In addition, as implied by the theory, I find that states with a legal system that was initially relatively more favorable to women (those with a system of community law) tended to reform their property laws later.
+The effect of per-capita wealth on the timing of reform, on the other hand, is almost always insignificant.
+As discussed in the paper, this may well reflect the fact that this theoretical prediction (unlike the other two) is sensitive to the mechanism used to aggregate heterogeneous preferences.
+All the results are robust to year and state (or regional) fixed effects.